betaglot/plantabeta/docs/guide/Why/Wildfire.md

 # Wildfire

 All of Canada's burnt environments will need to be replanted as efficiently as possible.
-Plantbeta increases the efficiency of every planter who studies it.
+Plantbeta increases the efficiency of every Planter who studies it.

 ![Wildfire_02](/Wildfire_02.png)